 [list of 30 names of Slovene residents and dates they were killed]

 The Nazi SS officer who penned the above notice, General Erwin Rösener (Photo 5) of the German 18th Army, was stationed in Germany's annexed Slovene lands, acting as head of anti-Partisan operations in the region.
 In order to achieve his mission, as his above declaration describes, he went to any and all lengths in rooting out Partisans and their collaborators, while doing whatever he felt necessary in dissuading other Slovenes from joining the Partisans.
 During the final weeks of the war, Rösener, fearing capture by the Partisans, abandoned his command and fled into Austria.
 However, he was captured only a few months after the end of the war by British troops and returned to Yugoslavia.
 He went to trial in Ljubljana on August 23rd, 1946, charged with committing mass executions of civilians.
 By August 29th, he was convicted guilty and sentenced to death by hanging.
 Six days later that sentence was carried out.
 Rösener's remains are interred in an unmarked grave in Ljubljana's Žale cemetery.

-Meanwhile, there is a small an inscription inscription on the sculpture's base (Slide 10), which essentially is the artist's signature, Slavko Tihec, while also communicating the year the work was completed, 1975, and that this is a bronze version of the work.
+Meanwhile, there is a small inscription on the sculpture's base (Slide 10), which essentially is the artist's signature, Slavko Tihec, while also communicating the year the work was completed, 1975, and that this is a bronze version of the work.
 In addition, it also includes the name of the contractor who built it, Torzo Zagreb, and the metal fabricators who assembled the pieces, Samobormetal and Metalgrad.